Can CBD Show up on a Drug Test?

 There have been one too many CBD product labels that have misstated the amount of THC, and it usually depends on the market you are shopping in.
 State regulated cannabis dispensaries require testing and monitoring, but outside of those systems, CBD products are unregulated in the market.
 In the past, products from unlicensed and unregulated stores have come back positive with higher traces of THC than allowed.

 Can CBD show up on a drug test?
-If you consume enough CBD on a daily basis, like around 1,000 milligrams a day of CBD, you could put yourself in the danger zone of being tested positive for THC.
+If you consume enough Cannabidiol on a daily basis, like around 1,000 milligrams a day of CBD, you could put yourself in the danger zone of being tested positive for THC.
 IF you fail a drug test you jeopardize your job, career, and future, and it can also lead people to lose access to important resources like education and welfare benefits, child custody, and prescriptions for pain medication.

 Can you fail a drug test for CBD?